This is a simple and quick guide with ideas for how you might reduce your ocean and beach waste footprint.

 Secondly, How Might You Reduce These Types Of Waste To Lower Your Rubbish Footprint?

-- An obvious one – smokers need to make steps to give up smoking
+An obvious one – smokers need to make steps to reduce, or ideally give up smoking

-- Vaping is a popular option smokers may take to try to quit smoking
+Vaping is a popular option smokers may take up to try to quit smoking – it can certainly reduce butt waste

-- The proper disposal of cigarette butts (if someone finds it hard to give up smoking) is also a better option than dropping butts on the ground where they will find their way into the ocean
+The proper disposal of cigarette butts (if someone finds it hard to give up smoking) into waste bins is also a better option than dropping butts on the ground where they will find their way into the ocean

-- Simple – bring re-usuable non plastic bags with you when you shop
+Simple – bring re-usuable non plastic bags with you when you shop that you can use hundreds of times

 Plastic & Other Food Wrappers

-- Eat more fresh food that comes without plastic wrapping (compared to a lot of fresh food)
+Eat more fresh food types that comes without plastic wrapping or that come in a biodegradable skin

-- Drink with a paper straw, or forego a straw altogether
+Drink with a reusuable straw, or forego a straw altogether if possible